ajoalenjeen/BANK-MARKETING-AB-TESTING/README.md

 Analyze 41,176 contact records to answer: **How can the bank improve conversion rates and optimize contact strategies for term deposit subscriptions?**

-The project deliberately excludes predictive modeling to focus on statistical rigor and business interpretability — the methodology a product or marketing analyst would use day-to-day.

 ---
 ## 📓 Notebooks